scionsamurai/jimscode.github.io/src/posts/mdsvex-header-extraction/mdsvex-header-extraction.md

         addIdToNode(node, headerId); // Add the ID to the heading node } else if (node.depth === 3 && currentHeader) { // Check if the heading is an h3 and there is a current header
         const childText = headerText;
-        const childId = generateId(childText); // Generate a unique ID for the h3 header
+        const childId = generateId(childText, headerCounter); // Generate a unique ID for the h3 header

         currentHeader.children.push({
           text: childText,